Skip to content

 • If you add new packages, consider running yarn update or restarting services with yarn restart frontend backend to apply changes.

-• For complete rebuilds, use:
+• For a complete rebuild, use:

 bash